-Water board unhappy with decision on wind farm route
+Water authority unhappy with decision on wind-farm route

-Minister Hermans of Climate and Green Growth is sticking to her decision to route the cables from wind farms north of Schiermonnikoog under Schiermonnikoog, through the Wadden Sea to Kloosterburen.
-The water board is unhappy with this decision.
+Minister Hermans of Climate and Green Growth is sticking to her decision to route the cables from wind farms north of Schiermonnikoog under Schiermonnikoog, across the Wadden Sea to Kloosterburen.
+The water authority unhappy with this decision.

 Impact